Every step of the startup journey explained succinctly. Join 1155 entrepreneurs and startup aspirants. Delivered in your inbox each Wednesday.

 However, friends around me started singing caution tales.
 "Karthik, this is career suicide.
 In 4-5 years, your friends (read 'us') would have gone way past you in their careers.
 Then you'll look back at this decision and regret it."
 Written in quotes, but ya, sort of a paraphrased version of what a lot of friends told me.

 With a smile I listened to it all.
 It didn't matter where my friends were or would be in their careers.
 I knew one thing for sure - I wouldn't be happy if I continued to work in that job and that was all I needed to make the decision.
 Sorry J.P.
 Morgan, no more blood-sucking hours from me.
+Here's the beginning of finding my inner entrepreneur's motivation.

 At around the same time I had given the CAT - an MBA entrance exam for Indian colleges - and had gotten through.
 I thought that an MBA might give me the time to decide what move I wanted to make next.
 And boy did it deliver for me instantly!